iaob79/jongleaw/README.md

 # jongleaw

-populate_data - create tables in SQLite3 and populate random data in the tables
+populate_data.py - create tables in SQLite3 and populate random data in the tables